heavyind/vue-trans/README.md

 ## Warning

-This project works, and it's fun to play with, but it needs documentation and testing.
+This is the experimental branch of vue-trans.
+Some things may be broken.
 Use at your own risk.

 ## Why?